cmfyoung/Employee-Tracker/README.md

   ## Installation

  Clone the github repo.
+This application will require the use of the inquirer package, ensure that you install and use Inquirer version 8.2.4.
+Use the following command in your project foler: npm i inquirer@8.2.4.
 Run the application in your command line by typing "Node index.js" to start.

   ---